-NOTE: Pull out the battery pull tab first to activate the batteries (see Figure 9-A).
-Battery activation is confirmed with a beep and voice "Push test button, Appuyer sur le bouton d'essai."
-If the beep and voice do not occur when the battery pull tab is removed, remove the batteries and reinstall them.
-Confirm the battery activation beep and voice.
+Pull out the battery pull tab first to activate the batteries (see Figure 8-C) Battery activation is confirmed with a been.
+If the beep does not occur when the battery pull tab is removed. remove the batteries and reinstall them.
+Confirm the battery activation been